Haniibani/Project-portfolio-3/README.md

 - The user should not be able to enter in a wrong value.
 - The user should receive direct feedback on wheter the value is accepted or not.
 - The user should have the possiblity to play again and try to improve.
+- The user should get feedback on the end result, and the hand dealt (e.g. Three of a Kind).

 ### Design